 - Adventure Duo: Trackers work in pairs; Jude is the Seer and Duyen is his Badass Normal partner.

 - Freaky Fashion, Mild Mind: Downplayed.
 She has several piercings and a magenta-streaked bob, but otherwise she's very professional.
-However, it does not stop her from being badass.

 Jude CedarbergThe second tracker from the embassy, a blonde man with magical abilities.